Find a sustainable and well balanced yoga practice with me where flows and sequences are tailored to your body and needs!

 Yes!
 I do teach yoga.
 Along with teaching privately and teaching at special events, I teach regular weekly classes in Los Angeles at Alo Yoga!
 My current teaching schedule is:

-All levels are welcome in my classes and your first class at Alo Yoga is free!
+All levels are welcome in my classes!!
 You can sign up ahead of time online through the links above or with ClassPass, or feel free to just walk-in and sign up the day of!

 If you are interested in private yoga instruction please contact me with serious inquiries only at: email@example.com otherwise make sure you’re following me on Instagram (I always post about new or canceled classes on my Instagram!) and subscribe to my newsletter for updates on classes and special events!